klyte45/CS2-WriteEverywhereFiles/README.md

 ## The WE settings window (by clicking on circled W button)

-There have 2 tabs by now:
+There have 3 tabs by now:

 ### City layouts tab

 It lists all layouts that are saved in the city.
 At the list, there's a button to add items from XML.
+You can add files from anywhere in your PC, but it will start navigation from the layouts folder in the WE's ModsData place, so I recommend to leave your layouts there.

 When selecting an item in the list, some actions will be able to be done, like renaming, duplicating and removing the layout from the city.
 Also will have a button to export it as XML. *In the future, there will have a preview of the layout too*